 The Health Insurance Portability and Accountability Act (HIPAA) is a United States federal statute that was enacted on August 21, 1996, to protect consumers’ health information.

 This law, which sets the standards for protecting the privacy of an individual’s medical records and other health information, covers how this information may be used and disclosed, transferred, or otherwise handled.
 The Act mandates that protected health information (PHI) be removed from medical records before they can be transmitted to safeguard patient confidentiality.

-The de-identification procedure can be conducted in two methods, according to the privacy rule of HIPAA.
+The de-identification procedure can be conducted in two methods, according to the HIPAA de-identification standard.
 We have the Safe Harbor method and the Expert Determination method.

 The Safe Harbor technique involves the removal of 18 personal identifiers, including the name, zip code, dates, telephone, email, URL, IP address, health plan id, bank account, and license id.